ethanancell/autocart/README.md

 This package is an implementation of the CART algorithm that allows for tracking geographical location in the observations at every stage of the tree creation.

+To install this package in an R environment, use `devtools::install_github("ethanancell/autocart")`

+To get started after installation, view the